Venus: The Mother of Rome and Goddess of Love and Fertility

 Venus and Agriculture

-One of the earliest links between Venus and agriculture comes, weirdly enough, from about 18.000 years before Venus became linked to agriculture.
-How Venus can date so far back is something we will come back to later.
+One of the earliest links between Venus and agriculture comes, weirdly enough, about 18.000 years before Venus became linked to agriculture.

 The Birth of Venus